idesis-gmbh/BareBrowser/app/_root/README.md

 - `Permissions` is an array of strings which controls the behaviour if a web page asks for a specific permission.
 The default is to allow fullscreen requests.
 If you also want to allow notifications from web pages the value would be `["fullscreen", "notifications"]`.

+- With `AllowPopups` set to `true` the current window can open other popup windows.

 - If `ClearTraces` is set to `true` then any temporary data like caches, local storage, cookies etc. will be deleted when SingleInstanceBrowser is closed.
 Deleting means